bradgwest/paap/write/paper.md

 As institutions digitized their art collections over the preceding decades, researchers responded by applying computational image analysis methods to the art domain.
-A large number of efforts focused on classification tasks, for example of genre[@Cetinic_et_al_2016];
+A large number of efforts focused on classification tasks, for example of genre [@Cetinic_et_al_2016];
-object detection and recognition[@Crowley_and_Zisserman_2014];
+object detection and recognition [@Crowley_and_Zisserman_2014];
-visual similarity between artwork[@Castellano_et_al_2020; @Seguin_et_al_2016],
+visual similarity between artwork [@Castellano_et_al_2020; @Seguin_et_al_2016],
-and the cross depiction problem -- distinguishing the same type of object in different representations, say, a cat depicted in a cubist vs an impressionist painting[@Hall_et_al_2015].
+and the cross depiction problem -- distinguishing the same type of object in different representations, say, a cat depicted in a cubist vs an impressionist painting [@Hall_et_al_2015].

 Initial attempts to analyze art emphasized feature engineering and extraction in which domain specific characteristics of artwork are identified and a given artwork's relative presence or absence of those features is used as input to a model.
-For example, Oliva and Torralba[@Oliva_and_Torralba_2001] proposed a set of "perceptual dimensions (naturalness, opennes, roughness, expansion, ruggedness)" which they estimated using low level pixel relationships and used to categorize scenes.
-Shamir et al.[@Shamir_et_al_2010] used 11 extracted features to classify paintings by their artists and art school.
-Spehr et al.[@Spher_et_al_2009] used over 200 features to cluster 10,000 paintings.
+For example, [@Oliva_and_Torralba_2001] proposed a set of "perceptual dimensions (naturalness, openness, roughness, expansion, ruggedness)" which they estimated using low level pixel relationships and used to categorize scenes. [@Shamir_et_al_2010] used 11 extracted features to classify paintings by their artists and art school. [@Spher_et_al_2009] used over 200 features to cluster 10,000 paintings.

 While feature engineering has been shown to be effective, it's limited by its requirement for a comprehensive set of pre-identified features for modeling the image characteristics.
-This shortcoming is especially apparent in tasks which attempt to consider the image as a whole, a task which seems especially complex given the myriad possible "features" that could be found in an m x n x p dimensioned image.
-Over the past decade, the computer vision community has focused on designing algorithms which, rather than rely on extracted features, learn a relevant feature set through a training process.
+This shortcoming is especially apparent in tasks which attempt to consider the image as a whole, a task which seems especially complex given the myriad possible "features" that could be found in an
+$m \times n \times p$
+dimensioned image, where $m$, $n$, and $p$ are the pixel height, pixel width, and number of color channels of the image, respectively.
+Over the past decade, the computer vision community has focused on designing algorithms which, rather than rely on extracted features, use neural networks to learn a relevant feature set.
 Applying deep learning concepts to art analysis has proved fruitful in a host of subfields, often employing convolutional neural nets [@Cetinic_et_al_2016; @Cetinic_et_al_2018;
 Crowley_and_Zisserman_2014; @Tan_et_al_2016; @Garcia_et_al_2019].

-Due to the availability of numerous and large labeled dataset, much research uses supervised learning methods.
-In recent years,
-however, a few authors have focused on unsupervised learning, in particular clustering.
+Due to the availability of large labeled datasets, much research has employed supervised learning methods.
+In recent years, however, a number of studies have focused on unsupervised learning, in particular clustering.
 Seguin et al.[@Seguin_et_al_2016] used a convolutional neural net to cluster images for visual link retrieval.
+Outside the art domain, a number of neural network architectures have been developed for clustering images.
+[@Min_et_al_2018] surveys these methods, comparing the relative advantages of each algorithm class.
+Relevant to this work,
-Outside the art domain, Xie et al.,[@Xie_et_al_2017] proposed a Deep Embedded Clustering (DEC) algorithm which selects clusters in two steps: first learning a reduced dimensionality set of features using stacked autoencoders (SAE) and second using stochastic gradient descent (SGD) to learn cluster centers Guo et. al[@Guo_et_al_2017] expanded on this work by using Convolutional Autoencoder rather than a stacked auto encoder, and by jointly optimizing for both clustering and image reconstruction loss so as to avoid corrupting the reduced dimensionality feature space during the clustering component, naming the algorithm Deep Convolutional Embedded Clustering (DCEC).
+Xie et al. [@Xie_et_al_2017] proposed a Deep Embedded Clustering (DEC) algorithm which selects clusters in two steps by first learning a reduced dimensionality set of features using stacked autoencoders (SAE) and then using stochastic gradient descent (SGD) to learn cluster centers.
+Guo et. al [@Guo_et_al_2017] expanded on this work by using a convolutional autoencoder rather than a stacked autoencoder, and by jointly optimizing for both clustering and image reconstruction loss so as to avoid corrupting the reduced dimensionality feature space during clustering, naming the algorithm Deep Convolutional Embedded Clustering (DCEC).
-Inspired by DCEC, Castellano and Vessio[@Castellano_and_Vessio_2020] adapted it to more complex and larger images in the art domain and demonstrated its efficacy in clustering a dataset of ca. 10,000 digitized artworks.
+Inspired by DCEC, Castellano and Vessio [@Castellano_and_Vessio_2020] adapted it to more complex and larger images in the art domain and demonstrated its efficacy in clustering a dataset of approximately 10,000 digitized artworks.

 # DCEC Architecture
 <!-- Motivation for what NNs offer in general -->